INTERNATIONAL ECONOMICS AND GLOBALIZATION

-On completion, students will demonstrate:
+On completion, students will demonstrate the following:

 - to have acquired the ability to understand theoretical and applied aspects conveyed by the textbook and complementary readings (knowledge and understanding),

-- to be able to use the methods of global political economy and international macroeconomics to analyze socio-economic issues related to globalization, evaluate the available forms and possibilities of international cooperation, as well as to understand the current debate on economic policies in the international and in regional contexts (applying knowledge and understanding),
+- to be able to use the methods of global political economy and international macroeconomics to analyze socio-economic issues related to globalization, evaluate the available forms and possibilities of international cooperation, as well as to understand the current debate on economic policies in the international and regional contexts (applying knowledge and understanding),

 - to analyze the effects and implications of economic policies, as well as the trade-offs implied in policy-making, in environments shaped by strong regional and international interdependence (applying knowledge and understanding),